waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Viridian Forest: Tile (6,33) confirmed impassable (blocked westward movement from (7,33)).

 - Viridian Forest: Item Poké Ball at (2,32) appears to block movement despite GSI saying 'reachable'.
 Failed to move onto tile 2 times (Turns 948, 949).
 Hypothesis: May require 'A' button interaction, similar to item at (26,12).
 Needs testing if I return to that area.
+Hypothesis: May require 'A' button interaction, similar to item at (26,12).
+Needs testing if I return to that area.

 - Viridian Forest: Item Poké Ball at (26,12) blocked movement.
 SUCCESS: Interacting with 'A' (Turn 977) picked up Potion.
 Tile is now clear.
 This confirms some items need 'A' interaction, not just walking over.